-Since the Amish own a lot of land, they also pay a lot of property taxes.
+Since the Amish own a lot of land, they also pay property and school taxes.

-However, any property taxes paid do not benefit them because they have their own one-room schoolhouses where children are taught by devout, single Amish women until the 8th grade (that is not government-funded).
+Even though land-owning Amish pay school property taxes, they do not benefit from them because they have their own one-room schoolhouses where children are taught by devout, single Amish women until the 8th grade (that is not government-funded).

 They also own rather beautiful, typically large homes due to large families — so they’re likely paying a pretty penny on property taxes.

 Finally, the Amish are liable for estate taxes as well.

 Yes, Mennonites pay taxes, just like Amish pay taxes.

 However, just like the Amish, the Mennonites are a qualifying religious group who can meet the religious Social Security tax exemption.

 Mennonite and Amish Social Security Exemption

 The Amish do not collect unemployment, social security, or welfare benefits because doing so would be against their religious beliefs.